 Activity 2.11b.2 (Budget 20 minutes)

-Students learn how to apply the setEffect function to fade in or out an effect.
+Students learn how to apply the setEffect function to fade in an effect.

-2. Present the next three slides to show the 7 parameters of the second setEffect function block applied to 1 track and to all tracks.
-The third slide is to show the students between fading in and fading out.
+Present the next two slides to show the 7 parameters of the second setEffect function applied to 1 track.

 3. Model in EarSketch how to linearly fade in a volume effect to a different track on the previous script you made.
 Show the DAW so that students can see how the fade in effect looks visually.
 Model in EarSketch how to linearly fade out the same track that you just faded in.
 Show the DAW so that students can see how the fade out effect looks visually.

-4. Hand out the setEffect Fade assignment to each pair of students so that they each apply a delay fade in and a pitch shift fade out effect.
+4. Have students complete Part II of the setEffect Assignment.
+Pair of students so that they each apply a delay fade in and a pitch shift fade out effect.
 Then they select either the delay or pitch shift and fade in or out on a different track and listen to each others music to see if they can tell which their partner used.